4 tips for teaching the strong-willed writer

 Checklists are invaluable tools for teaching self-editing.
 Instead of giving your kids red-pencil corrections, give a checklist with reminders about strong nouns, colorful adjectives, various sentence starters, minimal “to be” verbs, etc. It diffuses emotion when you hold their paper accountable to a list of lesson requirements instead of weighing it against their own (or your) subjective expectations.

 WriteShop is an excellent curriculum for teaching self-editing skills.

 2. Commend her efforts and praise her successes.

 You’ll probably feel some frustration when a strong-willed child sees every writing assignment as a performance, with more ecstatic highs and devastating lows than the average homeschool is fit to bear.

-While others are satisfied to take directions, your student wants to be original and take the lead, so be sure to point out the positive aspects of both her writing and personality.
+While others are satisfied to take directions, your kids want to be original and take the lead, so be sure to point out the positive aspects of both their writing and personality.

 “Your word choices are excellent.”

 “You really captured the emotion of that experience!”

 “I love how you think outside the box.
 Your creative ending totally took me by surprise!”

 Don’t overhaul the first draft.
 Instead, address errors bit by bit.
 For example, during the first week you might say: “I can spot three repeated words, five weak nouns, and four dull verbs in your paragraph.”
 Armed with tools such as word lists and a thesaurus [affiliate], your student can identify the problem words and make the changes.